 Students have seven years to complete the degree after the date of their first course in the program.

-GENG 513 Issues in Criticism should be taken as early as possible, since students must complete this course as one of their first three courses in the program.
-Special permission of the Graduate Program Director to take any additional courses beyond that three-course limit without GENG 513 is required.
+GENG 513 Intro to Graduate Studies in English (for M.A.
+English students) or GENG 501 Intro to Creative Writing & Publishing (for M.A.
+CWP students) should be taken as early as possible, since students must complete this course as one of their first three courses in the program.
+Special permission of the Graduate Program Director to take any additional courses beyond that three-course limit without GENG 513 or GENG 501is required.

 Tuition rates are announced during the spring semester for the next academic year, which begins with the summer term.
-Tuition for the Summer 2014-Spring 2015 academic year is $825.50 per credit, or $2476.50 per three-credit course.
-Additional costs include books (up to $150 per class) and the required technology fee ($49 for one course, $99 for two or more courses).
+Tuition for the Summer 2019-Spring 2020 academic year is $625 per credit, or $1,875 per three-credit course.
+Additional costs include books (up to $150 per class) and the required technology fee ($56.25 for one course, $112.50 for two or more courses).
 Optional expenses can include on-campus parking permits and low-cost memberships to the Anderson Athletic and Recreation Complex.